kamal1507/Secure-web-development/README.md

-Library-Vulnerable - this is the Vulnerablity Code. appy.py - yhis is the solution for the code.
+Library-Vulnerable - this is the Vulnerablity Code. appy.py - This is the solution for the code.

 Library Book Management System -SECURE Version.